 Fig 27.
 Ray Frizzell

 This study, using primary human airway epithelial cells, shows (i) protease inhibitors are present in the airway surface liquid (ASL) and prevent the activation of near-silent ENaC, (ii) when the ASL volume is increased, the endogenous protease inhibitors become diluted, allowing for proteolytic activation of near-silent channels, and (iii) in CF, the normally present near-silent pool of ENaC is constitutively active and the alpha subunit undergoes increased proteolytic processing.These findings indicate that the ASL volume normally modulates the activity of ENaC by modification of the serine protease-protease inhibitor balance and that alterations in this balance contribute to the excessive sodium absorption in cystic fibrosis.
 A neat explanation for the control of the ENaC channels.

-Professor Raymond Frizzell (figure 13) is Professor and Director of the Cystic Fibrosis Research Center Department of Cell Biology and Physiology.
+Professor Raymond Frizzell (fig. 27) is Professor and Director of the Cystic Fibrosis Research Center Department of Cell Biology and Physiology.
 University of Pittsburgh School of Medicine.
 He and his group are interested in the mechanisms of chloride and sodium transport across absorptive and secretory cell surfaces.